 Law Enforcement Executives Association and Treasurer of the Wisconsin Police Executive Group.
 In 2014 he was appointed by Governor Walker to the Wisconsin Interoperability Council.

-Chief Wentlandt is the coordinator of the Wisconsin Command College, a joint venture of the Department of Justice and the
+Chief Wentlandt is the creator and coordinator of the Wisconsin Command College, a joint venture of the Department of Justice and

 Assistant Chief Paul Schlecht joined the department in 1984 after serving as an intern with the